tanvi150/CS-Girlies-Hackathon-Submission---July-2025/README.md

 # Chronovault - The Time Capsule
 **Disclaimer**: The code published cannot be run live as the API keys are removed to protect confidentiality.
+Provided the Demo Link below to view the project!

 Chronovault is a digital time capsule app built during a hackathon sprint.
 It lets users record and store audio or media entries that unlock in the future — with an optional AI narration to relive memories in a deeply personal way.
 Built with simplicity, creativity, and emotion in mind, Chronovault merges nostalgic memory-keeping with modern tech like AI, voice synthesis, and scheduled content delivery.